 If we talk about the aesthetics of the Cryorig H7, there is not a lot that sets this cooler apart from the competition.
 The heatsink is silver like we have come to expect from most air coolers, and the fan is not particularly impressive either.
 Its white blades do have a distinct look to them and the white fan can be a good fit for white-themed builds on a budget.
 Overall, the Cryorig H7 does not have particularly extraordinary looks but that is one area where personal preference takes charge so it is good enough for us.

-All in all, the Cryorig H7 is a great alternative to the legendary Hyper 212 Black Edition.
+All in all, the Cryorig H7 is a great alternative to the legendary Hyper 212 Black Edition and can be considered the best performing budget CPU cooler.
 Not only does it perform similarly in terms of raw temperature numbers, but it also manages to beat the Hyper 212 in its acoustic performance.
 The aesthetics of this cooler are nothing to write home about, but it gets the job done really nicely on a budget.

 If you are looking for beautiful RGB lighting in a budget air cooler, then look no further than the DEEPCOOL GAMMAXX GT A-RGB.
 This is a really good cooler that can be paired ideally with mid-range CPUs while having that dash of RGB that your build craves.
 The GT A-RGB is a little bit more expensive than the Hyper 212 Black Edition or the Cryorig H7 but that can be worth it if you are looking for an improvement in terms of the aesthetics of the cooler.